deeplearner87/UMINT/README.md

 ```
 low = MyEncoder.predict([x1, x2])
 ```
 To integrate multiple modalities please change the input accordingly.
-Size of data, val and layer_neuron must match to run `umint.py`
+The sizes of data, val and layer_neuron must match in order to run `umint.py` successfully.

 # Authors' Information
 --------------------